zelon88/HRCloud2/ISSUE_TEMPLATE.md

 My name is %YOUR_NAME%.
 I am running %OPERATING_SYSTEM_DISTRO% on %PHP_VERSION% with %HRCLOUD2_VERSION% and %WORDPRESS_VERSION%.

-When I try to use the %PROBLEM_FEATURE% feature HRCloud2 [%fails, stops responding, crashes my computer, other%].
+When I try to use %PROBLEM_FEATURE% HRCloud2 [%fail miserably, stop responding, crash my computer, other%].

 I sometimes get a %ERROR_MESSAGE% error/warning.
 Here are my log files.....